Tuesday, August 19, 2025

 1. Physical self-care is probably one of the most important—yet one of the most overlooked opportunities of early recovery for women.
 Trauma is acutely manifested in the body.
 If an individual experiences a serious threat to his or her safety (emotional or physical), the body will become tense, flood with adrenaline and have difficulty calming down.
 So, to ignore our body is to ignore one of the greatest resources for healing.
 I have found that women who make physical self-care a priority heal much faster from all other impacts of their husband’s secretive behaviors.
 Many women find that getting more sleep, eating healthy foods, exercising, stretching, soaking in warm water, and slowing down to nurture their physical bodies help them shift out of survival mode and think clearly.

-Understanding Pornography and Betrayal Trauma pp 10-12 (The rest of his steps are on page 13)
+Understanding Pornography and Betrayal Trauma pp 10-12 (The rest of these steps are on page 13)

 SA Lifeline Foundation